Tearth/Oddity/README.md

             // Get information about the next launch. var nextLaunch = oddity.Launches.GetNext().Execute();

-            // Get data about all launches of Falcon 9 witch has been launched to ISS and landeded with success.
+            // Get data about all launches of Falcon 9 which has been launched to ISS and landed with success.
 Next, sort it ascending. var launchWithFilters = oddity.Launches.GetAll().WithRocketName("Falcon 9").WithOrbit(OrbitType.ISS).WithLandSuccess(true).Ascending().Execute();

-            // Get capsule witch has been launched 2015-04-14 at 20:10. var capsuleWithFilters = oddity.DetailedCapsules.GetAll().WithOriginalLaunch(new DateTime(2015, 4, 14, 20, 10, 0)).Execute();
+            // Get capsule which has been launched 2015-04-14 at 20:10. var capsuleWithFilters = oddity.DetailedCapsules.GetAll().WithOriginalLaunch(new DateTime(2015, 4, 14, 20, 10, 0)).Execute();

             // Get all cores.